SheepyCami/Census-application-Backend-Only/README.md

 - ***

-## Testing Backend with Postman - Postman Setup
+## Testing Backend with Postman - Postman Render Setup

 - In order to autherize as an admin user, you need to localize the **Headers** and enter the following 3 keys:
 - This application uses basic authentication with headers, please see the isThisAdmin.js file for more information.